michaelclark2/lectures/The Hitchhiker's Guide to Exception Handling.md

 ## Follow the stack

 JavaScript does an excellent job at telling you about your errors.
 Included with most errors is what is called the 'stack trace' which is literally a list of how JavaScript ran your code, in the order the functions were called, and it will end on where the exception was thrown.
-The stack trace will also spit out links to the lines that the functions were called on.
+The stack trace will also spit out line numbers that the functions were called on.
 This is extremely helpful when you have modular code or using an external library.

 Here is an example of an error stack from a project using several libraries:

 ![error stack](https://raw.githubusercontent.com/michaelclark2/lectures/master/imgs/errorstack.png)

-So when you click on each of these lines, it will actually take you directly to the line it is referencing in the sources tab.
-The only problem with this is that almost none of the lines in this stack trace are code that is written by me, they are all from the libraries I am using in the project.
+Each of the lines listed here are the line numbers that the code followed to reach the exception, much as a breadcrumb trail leads directly to the witch's hut.
+You can usually follow this trail right to the source of the error, and you know that something definitely went wrong along the way.
+So if you follow the stack trace you will eventually find something that looks off.
+The only problem with this particular example is that almost none of the lines in this stack trace are code that is written by me, they are all from the libraries I am using in the project.
 However, there is one line in here that is written by me, and is a point in this stack trace where I can look to see if maybe I messed up somewhere.
-The line in question is the third item in the above stack trace `at Module../src/main.js (main.js: 5)`
+The line in question is the fourth item in the above stack trace `at Module../src/main.js (main.js: 5)`

 Clicking on this line will take me directly to line 5 of my main.js file: